Against Method: Galileo case study

 The primary case study in Against Method is Galileo's hypothesis that the earth rotates on its axis.
 According to Feyerabend's reconstruction, Galileo did not justify this hypothesis by reference to known facts, nor did he offer an unfalsified conjecture that had more empirical content than its predecessor.
 Rather, Galileo's hypothesis would rationally have been considered to be false by the existing evidence at the time, and it is lower in empirical content than Aristotelian theory of motion.
 Moreover, Galileo did not provide arguments to justify his contention but instead used propaganda.

 According to the existing evidence in the early 17th century, the position that the earth rotates on its axis would have rightly been regarded as false.
 For example, Galileo's theory of the tides suggested by the motion of the earth was inaccurate and the differences "were big enough to be known even to the most bleary-eyed sailor."
 In addition, the motion of the earth on its axis leads to the wrong predictions of the relative brightness of Mars and Venus when measured with the naked eye.
 To correct for these mistakes, Galileo introduces new evidence through his telescope.
 However, the telescope was not theoretically understood at the time.
-The best theory of optics was Kepler's, which Galileo didn't understand personally, which says nothing about how light reflects off convex lenses.
+The best theory of optics was Kepler's, which Galileo did not understand personally, which says nothing about how light reflects off convex lenses.
 Moreover, there were well-confirmed reasons to think – as the Aristotelians thought – that light behaves differently outside of the sublunar sphere and so telescopic vision would not have any justification for being veridical.
-In addition, when Galileo tested the telescope with many observational astronomers in Padua on terrestrial objects, it produced indeterminate and double images, optical illusions about the placement and magnification of celestial bodies, and after images even when tested on terrestrial objects.
+In addition, when Galileo tested the telescope with many observational astronomers in Padua, it produced indeterminate and double images, optical illusions about the placement and magnification of celestial bodies, and after images even when tested on terrestrial objects.
 Because of this, Galileo had no new evidence to support his conjecture that the earth completes a diurnal rotation on its axis and the existing evidence suggested that it was false.

 Galileo's hypothesis also does not follow Popper's falsificationism, which suggests that we do not use ad hoc hypotheses.
 Aristotle's theory of motion was a part of a broader theory of change, which included growth, decay and qualitative changes (such as changes in color).
 Galileo's theory of motion focuses solely on locomotion and, therefore, has less empirical content than Aristotle's theory.
 This also makes it more ad hoc, because it makes no new predictions and offers only a promissory note that locomotion will eventually explain everything Aristotle's theory was able to explain.